- y_2020, m_5, d_30, h_15

 The photographer Edward S. Curtis created an invaluable photographic and written record of every major Native America tribe west of the Mississippi around the turn of the century in striking, sepia-toned images.
 This pattern is based on one of his photos, and embodies the elements of earth and sky.
 The grey triangular step pattern in the center is a mountain design, and geometric motifs symbolize wheat, grass and seed.
 Crosses represent the four directions: North, West, East and South.

 - 64" x 80"

 - Pure virgin wool/cotton

 - Dry clean

 - Made in USA

-When you purchase a blanket from Pendleton’s AICF Collection, a portion of proceeds will be donated to support this honorable mission.
+When you purchase a blanket from Pendleton’s American Indian College Fund Collection, a portion of proceeds will be donated to support this honorable mission.